Great Fulford

 Great Fulford is an historic estate in the parish of Dunsford, Devon.
 The grade I listed manor house, known as Great Fulford House, is about 9 miles west of Exeter.
 Its site was said in 1810 to be "probably the most ancient in the county".
 The present mansion house is Tudor (16th century) with refurbishment from the late 17th century and further remodelling from about 1800.
 The prefix "Great" dates from the late 17th century and served to distinguish it from the mansion house known as "Little Fulford" in the parish of Shobrooke, Devon, about 8 miles to the north-east, also owned briefly by Col. Francis Fulford (1666–1700), as a result of his marriage to the heiress of the Tuckfield family.
 Great Fulford has been the residence of the Fulford family (originally "de Fulford"), which took its name from the estate, from the reign of King Richard I (1189–1199) to the present day.
-There are thus few, if any, families in Devonshire of more ancient recorded origin still resident at their original seat.
-In 2004 the estate comprised 3,000 acres (1200 ha).
+In 2004, the estate comprised 3,000 acres (1,200 ha).